Loans and Grants

 |Yes.
 Repayment options available through lender.|

-* Due to limited funds, some eligible student may not be awarded this type of assistance.
+* Due to limited funds, some eligible students may not be awarded this type of assistance.